 d.
-If a player, with the ball in their possession, raises their pivot foot off the floor, they must pass or shoot before their pivot foot returns to the floor.
-If they drop the ball while in the air, they may not be the first to touch the ball.
+If a player, with the ball in his possession, raises his pivot foot off the floor, he must pass or shoot before his pivot foot returns to the floor.
+If he drops the ball while in the air, he may not be the first to touch the ball.

-e.
-A player who falls to the floor while holding the ball, or while coming to a stop, may not gain an advantage by sliding.

-f.
-A player who attempts a field goal may not be the first to touch the ball if it fails to touch the backboard, basket ring, or another player.

-g.
-A player may not be the first to touch their own pass unless the ball touches their backboard, basket ring, or another player.

-h.
-Upon ending their dribble or gaining control of the ball, a player may not touch the floor consecutively with the same foot (hop).
+- e.
+A player who falls to the floor while holding the ball, or while coming to a stop, may not gain an advantage by sliding. - f.
+A player who attempts a field goal may not be the first to touch the ball if it fails to touch the backboard, basket ring, or another player. - g.
+A player may not be the first to touch his own pass unless the ball touches his backboard, basket ring, or another player. - h.
+Upon ending his dribble or gaining control of the ball, a player may not touch the floor consecutively with the same foot (hop).

 PENALTY: Loss of ball.
-The ball is awarded to the opponent at the sideline, nearest spot of the violation but no nearer the baseline than the free throw line extended.
+The ball is awarded to the opposing team on the sideline, nearest spot of the violation but no nearer the baseline than the foul line extended.

-Section XIV-Offensive Screen Out-of-Bounds
+Section XIV-Offensive Screen Set Out-of-Bounds